vinix38/KSP-BonVoyage/README.md

   - Required EC is scaled by a motor's output setting
   - Maximum speed is taken from maxDrivenSpeed field, which is scaled by gear setting, and capped at max safe speed
 - Direct input of target coordinates
+- Stabilization of a rover during scene switching into flight, if it's moving or just arrived at a destination.
+The function is switched off, if World Stabilizer is present.

 ## 0.13.3
 ### Changes